telepresenceio/telepresence/docs/reference/config.md

 Configuration that is specific to a cluster can also be overriden per-workstation by modifying your `$KUBECONFIG` file.
 It is recommended that you do not do this, and instead rely on upstream values provided to the Traffic Manager.
-This ensures that all users that connect to the Traffic Manager will have the same routing and DNS resolution behavior.
+This ensures that all users that connect to the Traffic Manager will behave the same.
-An important exception to this is the [`manager.namespace` configuration](#manager) which must be set locally.
+An important exception to this is the [`cluster.defaultManagerNamespace` configuration](#manager) which must be set locally.

 ### Values

-The kubeconfig supports values for `dns`, `also-proxy`, `never-proxy`, and `manager`.
+The definitions of the values in the Telepresence kubeconfig extension are identical to those values in the `config.yml` config.
+The values will be merged into the config and have higher priority when Telepresence is connected to the extended cluster.

 Example kubeconfig:
 ```yaml